clintmcmahon/personal-website/wwwroot/posts/2024-12-18-how-to-choose-the-best-dotnet-developer-for-your-project.md

         When projects get to be larger than a one-person project, I tend to hire other freelance developers to come and work with me.
 After all these years, I've been able to create a core group of developers that I work with.
 However, due to the nature of consulting, those people are not always free when I need to bring them on the project.
 When that happens, I need to find the best developer I can find.
     </p>
     <p>
         This can be really overwhelming.
-It's important to ask the right questions so you can make the right choice for whatever role you're hiring for—usually, in my case, it's freelance developers with experience in the tech stack that is being used—primarily C#, .NET, and React.
+It's important to ask the right questions so you can make the right choice for whatever role you're hiring for—usually, in my case, it's freelance developers with experience in the tech stack that is being used—primarily <a href="/blog/im-a-c-sharp-consultant-for-hire">C#, .NET, and React</a>.
 It’s not an easy task, even for this technically inclined developer.
 Here are some of the things that I ask and look for when I'm looking for a new developer to bring onto a project.
     </p>
 </section>
 <section>